Men-io/argocd-training/README.md

     > This is explained in [this article](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/).\
     > It can also be done the declarative way, which is explained in [this article](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories).

-    Once done, you can apply the application, which should trigger the deployment of 3 applications (the app-of-apps application and 2 guestbook applications).
+    Once done, you can apply the application, which should trigger the deployment of 2 applications (the 2 guestbook applications).
     ```bash
     kubectl apply -f applications/example-app-of-apps.yaml
     ```

     To check if everything works, please use the ArgoCD CLI of ArgoCD UI.

-9. Untill now we've only managed kubernetes manifest with ArgoCD applications.\
+10. Untill now we've only managed kubernetes manifest with ArgoCD applications.\
     But what about Helm charts?
 Can these also be managed with ArgoCD?\
     Of course, but the configuration needs to be slightly different.\
     Below is an example of the code: